-The Most Popular Movie the Year You Were Born
+The Biggest Box-Office Hit the Year You Were Born

 These films were the biggest global box-office hits of each year.
 Did your favourites make the cut?

 With half of the universe wiped out, the remaining Avengers take one final stand against the supervillain Thanos in the grand conclusion to Marvel Studios’ 22-film franchise.
 Avengers: Endgame is the highest-grossing film of all time.